Looking for debt payoff coloring pages and debt tracker printables? We’ve got some great ones for you below. (And they’re all free.)

 A quick note before I go into how to use them: I spent waaay too much time making these, so if you’d like to share them with others please pass along the link to this article and not the pages themselves.
 (Plus, the instructions are below.)

 To use the design once you’ve printed it out, color in shapes based on the amount of debt repaid.
+(If you like, you can even print them it and include it in your bullet journal.)

 Each design has the number of spaces marked on it.
 The basic formula is: Amount owed divided by number of spaces = the dollar amount each space represents.